-Finally, I extend Fraga (2018)'s theory of electoral influence, a relatively novel theory with deep normative implications, to local elections.
+I also extend Fraga (2018)'s theory of electoral influence, a relatively novel theory with deep normative implications, to local elections.
+My contribution adds an empirical test of the racial gaps in voter turnout that persist in local elections, and suggests that local electoral institutions prove a potent avenue for addressing racial disparities in participation.

 Previous work by Hajnal (2009) suggests that differences in minority turnout at the city council level lead to especially striking imbalances in minority representation and uneven distribution of public goods.
-My findings provide evidence that redistricting as a result of the CVRA can begin to address these inequities and may pave the path toward more responsive and equitable local government.
+Ultimately, my findings provide evidence that redistricting as a result of the CVRA can begin to address these inequities and may pave the path toward more responsive and equitable local government.